digits-dev/timfs/README.md

 - 🟢 `CLOSED`
   - done inputting the pos update date, the rnd process is done
   - succeeding edits to the item should be done in menu masterfile module.
+- 🔵 `FOR ADJUSTMENT`
+  - the item has been returned to chef either by marketing or accounting
+  - after adjustment, the chef have to republish the item to continue proceeding to workflow
+- 🟣 `ARCHIVED`
+  - chef clicked the archive button and decided not to publish the item
+  - this will push the item to the bottom of the list

 ---